-The Company has experienced recurring operating losses and has an accumulated deficit of \$148,468 at September 30, 2022.
-In addition, as at September 30, 2022, the Company has working capital deficiency of \$13,205.
+The Company has experienced recurring operating losses and has an accumulated deficit of \$150,233 at March 31, 2023.
+In addition, as at March 31, 2023, the Company has working capital deficiency of \$11,541.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 The continuing operations of the Company are dependent upon its ability to arrange additional financing and resolving the legal disputes with DynaResource, Inc. ("DynaUSA") (note 9).
 These matters result in material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
 These unaudited condensed interim consolidated financial statements do not include any adjustments that would be necessary if the going concern assumption were not appropriate.
-If the going concern basis was not appropriate for these unaudited condensed financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the classifications used in the statement of financial position.
+If the going concern basis was not appropriate for these unaudited condensed interim consolidated financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the classifications used in the statement of financial position.

-In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+Recent global issues, including the ongoing COVID-19 pandemic and the 2022 Russian invasion of Ukraine have adversely affected workplaces, economies, supply chains, and financial markets globally.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of these issues and their effects on the Company's business or results of operations this time.

 On September 27, 2022, the Company completed a 10:1 consolidation of the common shares of the Company.
-All share and per share information has been retrospectively restated in these unaudited condensed interim consolidated financial statements to reflect this share consolidation.
+All share and per share information has been retrospectively restated in these consolidated financial statements to reflect this share consolidation.